mrdijk/EnergyEfficient_FL/energy-efficiency/docs/EnerConMeasInDYNAMOS.md

 # Energy Consumption Measurements in DYNAMOS

+TODO: update or remove this entirely at the end when getting started documentation is done.

 For the energy measurement Prometheus is used.
 This file shortly explains how you can run Prometheus to view the metrics.

 ## Configure minikube to use cgroup2 driver